steveklabnik/blog/posts/2012-05-07-mixins--a-refactoring-anti-pattern.md

 end
 ```

 This example isn't fantastic, but whatever.
-We've eliminated some duplication, even if we didn't reduce our method
+We've eliminated some duplication,
-surface.
-This is a win along a different axis, we just shouldn't fool ourselves
+even if we didn't reduce our method surface.
+This is a win along a different
-that we've made our classes 'simpler.'
+axis, we just shouldn't fool ourselves that we've made our classes 'simpler.'

+## This isn't the only metric

+Now, I don't mean to imply that method count is the be-all, end-all metric of
+complexity.
+Real software development is too complicated to wrap up in
+one tiny number.
+However, I do think there's a strong correlation between
+small, focused classes and easy to understand software systems.
+Aggregates can
+be used to make it easier to understand the use of a cluster of smaller
+objects.
+But that's another post.